Medway's emergency plan

 Prepare for an emergency

-To find out how you can prepare for an emergency situation, read the 'What should I do in an emergency?'
-Kent Resilience Forum advice booklet
+To find out how you can prepare for an emergency situation, read these booklets from the Kent Resilence Forum:

 You can also read UK Power Network's advice on severe weather planning, especially when it creates major disruption to our homes and businesses by causing a powercut.